Parliamentary.ai

 Overview

-This bill establishes a legal right to clean air in England and Wales, placing a duty on the Secretary of State to achieve and maintain clean air within 12 months.
-It creates a Citizens' Commission for Clean Air to monitor compliance and strengthens the powers of various national authorities regarding air pollution.
+This bill establishes a legal right to clean air in England and Wales, setting strict limits on pollutants and empowering various bodies to monitor and enforce these standards.
+It creates a new Citizens’ Commission for Clean Air to oversee compliance and take legal action.

 Description